-DART+ South West will significantly increase train capacity from the current 12 trains per hour per direction to 23 trains per hour per direction (i.e. maintain the existing 12 services, with an additional 11 train services provided by DART+ South West).
-This will increase passenger capacity from the current peak capacity of approximately 5,000 passengers per hour per direction.
+DART+ South West will improve performance and increase train and passenger capacity on the route between Hazelhatch & Celbridge Station to Heuston Station and through the Phoenix Park Tunnel Branch Line to the City Centre, covering a distance of circa 20km.
+It will significantly increase train capacity from the current 12 trains per hour per direction to 23 trains per hour per direction (i.e. maintain the existing 12 services, with an additional 11 train services provided by DART+ South West).
+This will increase passenger capacity from the current peak capacity of approximately 5,000 passengers per hour per direction to approximately 20,000 passengers per hour per direction.
+Upon completion of the DART+ South West Project, train services will be increased according to passenger demand.

-1.5.
-Key infrastructural elements of DART+ South West Project
+1.6.
+Key Infrastructural Elements of DART+ South West Project